turingschool/lesson_plans/ruby_03-professional_rails_applications/assessment.md

 ## Areas of Knowledge

-You will have to be prepared to pair with your facilitator and demonstrate a solid working understanding of the following:
+The intent of this assessment is to demonstrate a solid working understanding of the following:

 * Producing an API
 * Consuming an API